-Creating a sustainable, equitable and peaceful future calls for empowering a generation of effective, inspirational and effective leaders.
+Creating a sustainable, equitable and peaceful future calls for empowering a generation of effective, inspirational and responsible leaders.
 This objective is at the heart of all of One Young World’s activities but drives the annual One Young World Leadership Awards in particular.
 Through these awards, One Young World identifies and accelerates extraordinary leadership across a range of vital sectors, helping to bring greater attention to impactful individuals who are leading by example in their countries, communities and organisations.

 Politician of the Year Award